 An injured worker could receive compensation for any medical expenses that are not covered through workers’ compensation benefits.
 This could be advantageous if your employer’s insurance provider is limiting your medical treatment.
 More importantly, you could recover your full lost income, including income you would have earned if the injury is permanently debilitating.

 In addition to your financial losses, you are entitled to compensation for your non-economic damages.
 These damages are more subjective and are not covered through workers’ compensation benefits.
 If you were hurt in a forklift accident, you could recover for your mental anguish, emotional distress, physical suffering, and loss of enjoyment of life.

 Our Philadelphia Injury Attorneys Can Help if You Were Hurt in a Forklift-Related Accident

 The dangers associated with working around and operating heavy machinery are well-known, but many of these horrible accidents could have been avoided.
-If you or your spouse was involved in an accident due to the negligence of equipment manufacturers or other parties, our Philadelphia forklift accident lawyers may be able to help.
+If you or your spouse was involved in an accident due to the negligence of equipment manufacturers or other parties, our Philadelphia forklift accident lawyers might be able to help.
 The experienced attorneys at the Reiff Law Firm are available to discuss your case.
 Call our office at (215) 709-6940 to schedule an appointment.
 Our initial consultations are free of charge.